awsdocs/amazon-eks-user-guide/doc_source/cni-increase-ip-addresses.md

         kubectl set env ds aws-node -n kube-system MINIMUM_IP_TARGET=2
         ```

    1. Create one of the following types of node groups with at least one Amazon EC2 Nitro Amazon Linux 2 instance type\.
-For a list of Nitro instance types, see [Instances built on the Nitro System](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) in the Amazon EC2 User Guide for Linux Instances\.
+For a list of Nitro instance types, see [Instances built on the Nitro System](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) in the Amazon EC2 User Guide\.
 This capability is not supported on Windows\.
 For the options that include `110`, replace it with either the value from step 3 \(recommended\), or your own value\.
       + **Self\-managed** – Deploy the node group using the instructions in [Launching self\-managed Amazon Linux nodes](launch-workers.md)\.
 Specify the following text for the **BootstrapArguments** parameter\.

         ```